daniviga/dccex-tui-throttle/docs/IMPLEMENTATION_SUMMARY.md

 2. **README.md**: Complete reference (293 lines)
 3. **Inline docstrings**: All classes and functions documented

-## 🔗 Integration with Django-RAM
+## 🔗 Integration Notes

-This throttle integrates seamlessly with the Django-RAM project:
+This throttle can be used standalone or integrated with other projects:

-- Located in `ram/dccex_throttle/` alongside Django apps
+- Standalone application with its own requirements
-- Shares similar code style (PEP 8, 79-char lines)
+- Follows PEP 8 style guide (79-char lines)
-- Could be extended to read locomotive data from Django DB
+- Could be extended to integrate with locomotive databases
-- Separate requirements file for isolation
-- Compatible with Django 6.0+ Python version requirements
+- Compatible with Python 3.9+ (uses tomli for older versions)

 ## ✅ All Requirements Met